-Two Day Life Drawing Workshop
+Three Day Life Drawing Workshop Edinburgh

-Two Day Life Drawing Workshop
+Three Day Life Drawing Workshop

 10am - 5pm

-St Margaret's House, Edinburgh, UK.
+St Margaret's House, 151 London Road, Edinburgh EH7 6AE, UK.

 Through the history of figurative art there is a strong tradition of artists who have combined accomplishment in draughtsmanship with an expressive approach to the subject and the materials which they use.
 Artists like Egon Schiele, Rembrandt, Kathe Kollwitz, Rodin, Eugene Carriere, Lucien Freud, and others.